Description

 “And I perfumed my dwelling as storax, and galbanum, and onyx, and aloes, and as the frankincense not cut, and my odour is as the purest balm”

 Hosea 4 :13 is one of several references to the styrax in the Bible.
-Although the shrub is referred to as “poplar” in this verse, its habitat on a mountaintop precludes both the white poplar and Euphrates poplar which are lowland trees.
+Although the shrub is referred to as “poplar” in this verse, its habitat on a mountaintop precludes both the white poplar and the Euphrates poplar which are lowland trees.
 Styrax, is also known as Onyca, is a common shrub in many parts of the Middle East and is found both in the mountains as well as along rivers and streams.
 Considering its distribution and frequency, it is rather remarkable that it is mentioned more than a few times in the Bible.

 In the early spring, styrax bears masses of creamy white, bell-shaped, and fragrant flowers.
-The fruits, produced at the end of the summer are fleshy, ball-like and white.
-Because the shrub is so attractive, it apparently became the object of adulation as noted in the passage from Hosea.
+The fruits, produced at the end of the summer, are fleshy, ball-like and white.
+Because the shrub is so attractive, it apparently became the object of adulation, as noted in the passage from Hosea.
 The resin of the tree has been used in the production of perfume.
-In ancient times as well as medicine was also derived from the tree for wound care and a fever reducer.
+In ancient times, as well as medicine was also derived from the tree for wound care and a fever reducer.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.